rafailvv/mask-rcnn-vs-yolov8-aml/README.md

 ### Task consition:

-1. Take photos of the environment of two or more objects. (at least 100 instances between all objects)
+1. Take photos of your environment of two or more objects. (at least 100 instances between all objects)

-2. Annotate them on roboflow.
+2. Annotate them on Roboflow for segmentation.

-3. Train a Faster RCNN model using detectron2.
+3. Train a Mask RCNN model using detectron2

-4. Train Yolov8 the smallest size.
+4. Train Yolov8  the smallest size for segmentation

 5. Evaluate both models based on mAP and speed and size.